For When You Find Yourself Facing Lies, When You Feel Worthless and When You Feel Like No One Cares

 This article is for when you find yourself facing lies, when you feel worthless and when you feel like no one cares.
 It's for those who have or are battling depression and anxiety.

 I can't say this enough: You're not alone.
 In fact, as a pastor it's almost unheard of to openly say that you wrestle with depression or anxiety or are battling the lies the enemy tells that you easily believe or if you're feeling unworthy and feeling like you have no friends (or feeling alone).
 Here's the truth: It's okay to admit you're not okay.
-It's NOT okay to NOT say anything or to tell someone.
+It's NOT okay to NOT say anything or to NOT tell someone.

 I have believed lies.